Symplectic resolutions of the quotient of R^2 by a non-finite symplectic group: Introduction

 In algebraic geometry, examples of symplectic resolutions include quotients of symplectic vector spaces by \textit{finite} subgroup of the symplectic group, see \cite{BellamySchedler}.
 The most basic examples of such quotients are the very classical Du Val singularities $ (A_n, D_n,E_6,E_7,E_8)$, see \cite{Du Val}.
 It is known that the minimal desingularization of these singularities is a symplectic resolution \cite{sym}-\cite{res}.
 This implies that those (more precisely, their real parts) are also symplectic resolutions in the sense of Definition~\ref{def:Lassoued}.

-We wish to investigate quotients of Poisson vector spaces under infinite discrete groups and their symplectic resolutions.
-Notice that for $G$ a discrete infinite subgroup of $GL(V) $, there may be very few non-constant algebraic $G$-invariant functions, while $G$-invariant smooth functions $ C^{\infty}(V / G ) $ may be still large enough to be worth of study.
+We wish to investigate quotients of Poisson vector spaces which are symplectic (at regular points of the action) under infinite discrete groups and their symplectic resolutions.
+We will see that for $G$ a discrete infinite subgroup of $GL(V) $, there may be very few non-constant algebraic $G$-invariant functions, while $G$-invariant smooth functions $ C^{\infty}(V / G ) $ may be still large enough to be worth of study.
 Our problem can not be addressed within algebraic geometry: We have to work with smooth functions.

 But this is certainly not an easy matter.
-Our present purpose is to understand in detail two examples that we think to be "generic", as least for b-manifolds.
-Both will turn to be surprisingly subtle, although they are simply the quotients of $\mathbb R^2$ by the groups
+Our present purpose is to understand in detail two examples that we think to be "generic", at least for b-manifolds.
+Both will turn out to be surprisingly subtle, although they are simply the quotients of $\mathbb R^2$ by the groups

 which are isomorphic to $\Zz $ and $\Zz / 2\Zz \rtimes \Zz$ respectively.
-These infinite but discrete groups act on $\mathbb R^2 $ by Poisson automorphisms for the Poisson structure
+These infinite but discrete groups act on $\mathbb R^2 $ by Poisson automorphisms of the Poisson structure

 where $(p,q) $ stands for the canonical coordinates on $\mathbb R^2 $.
 This Poisson bracket is log-symplectic, making $\mathbb R^2 $ a b-manifold \cite{Miranda}.